 Bora Rings: Bora Rings are places where ceremonies took place.
 Bora Rings are found throughout the Redlands and can appear as circular areas of hardened earth, with an outer raised area.

 Settlements: Many Aboriginal people were displaced and resettled in new areas following European settlement.
-These places have become an important part of the history of many Aboriginal people in the Redlands.
+These places have become an important part of the history of many First Nations people in the Redlands.

 Sacred places: as well as Bora Rings, there are many other sites of significance in First Nations culture.
 These include places of other ceremony, pathways or travel routes, burial places and places connected to the dreaming stories of the area.

-These sites may not contain physical evidence of Aboriginal occupation, but they remain of sacred significance to Aboriginal people.
+These sites may not contain physical evidence of Aboriginal occupation, but they remain of sacred significance to First Nations people.

 Finding something of significance